isomerpages/cris-scri/news-and-events/news/_posts/2024-05-14-post-“Scoring goals” to advance research that treat childhood blood cancers.md

 <h4><strong>Bridging gaps and building trust</strong></h4>
 <p>For young cancer patients who have exhausted traditional methods of treatment,
 they may be considered for CAR-T treatment through the trials.
 Before enrolling them, informed consent is required.
-Germaine steps in to speak with families of these patients, which ranges from newborns to teenagers.
+Germaine steps in to speak with the families of these patients, which ranges from newborns to teenagers.
 She maintains empathy and compassion by putting herself in their shoes, and carefully explains the details of the clinical research study to them.</p>
 <p>Germaine is a reassuring presence and valuable member of the healthcare
 team, supporting parents, clinicians, and social workers to connect better with one another.
 Recognising the isolation that some families may feel,